Soaking in a warm bath is therapeutic on many levels. Hot baths can relieve sore muscles and joints.

 Lemon and other citrus essential oils have shown benefits for people when used in aromatherapy.

-A 2008 study found that the aroma of lemon had consistently positive effects on people involved in the study.
+A 2008 study found that the aroma of lemon had consistently positive effects on participants.

 A 2015 review reported that lemon essential oil has antiseptic, antifungal, antimicrobial, astringent, and detoxifying properties that contribute to immune system function.

-Lemon and other citrus oils make your skin very sun-sensitive.
+Lemon and other citrus oils make your skin very sensitive to the sun.
 Do not go out in the sun with these oils on your skin.

 Many people find this oil refreshing and stimulating.

-Inhaling the vapor can stimulate opening up your nasal passages similar to menthol or camphor (think Vicks Vaporub).
+Inhaling the vapor can open up your nasal passages similar to menthol or camphor (think Vicks Vaporub).
 And like those oils, a little goes a long way, and too much eucalyptus oil can be an irritant.

 Eucalyptus oil has also been used to relieve aches and pains in the joints and muscles.
 It’s often used as aromatherapy during massage.

 Be aware that many people are allergic to eucalyptus.
-Use cautiously and consider children, pregnant women, and pets in the area.
+Use cautiously and consider children, pregnant people, and pets in the area.

 Other popular essential oil bath choices include: